 “I think you are way, way better than that, so I’m hoping the super-fans vote you through to the next round because there’s way more to come from you.
 Way more.”

 Unfortunately Cowell’s words may have come back to bite him, as Vidgen didn’t receive the fan vote, leaving the judging panel to pick between he and two other acts to advance.

 Only Cowell chose the Aussie, eliminating him from the show.

-In 2011, a 14-year-old boy from Sydney’s Northern Beaches stood on the stage of Australia’s Got Talent and began to sing Whitney Houston’s ‘I Have Nothing’.
+In 2011, a then-14-year-old boy stood on the stage of Australia’s Got Talent and began to sing Whitney Houston’s ‘I Have Nothing’.

 It was a performance that stood out well beyond the others, and the reality television show’s judges Dannii Minogue, Kyle Sandilands and Brian McFadden dubbed the performance “mind blowing”.

 Vidgen ended up winning Australia’s Got Talent, walking away with $250,000 and a record deal with Sony Music.
 His fame quickly transformed from a stint on a singing competition to full-time fame.
 Within two years, the high schooler had released two albums, Yes I Am (2011) and Inspire (2012).